the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 });
 ~~~~~~~~

-Once again you might need to accept the failing snapshot tests for your Table component, because you provided props for the Table and it renders completly now.
+Once again you might need to accept the failing snapshot tests for your Table component, because you provided props for the Table and the full component renders now.

 Your advanced sort interaction is complete now.